Orthopedic Physical Therapy Residency

 Research Integration

-Residents will acquire advanced skills in integrating clinical research into practice, contributing to the growing body of evidence in orthopedic physical therapy.
+Residents will demonstrate advanced skills in acquisition, dissemination and integration of clinical research into practice, contributing to the growing body of evidence in orthopedic physical therapy.

 Certification Readiness